mailwatch/mailwatch-docs/_posts/upgrading-rc5.md

 Follow this procedure to make sure that the upgrade process will go as smooth as possible.

-- find a good downtime window, this process may take a while when run on big installations
+- Find a good downtime window.
+This process may take a while when run on big installations.

-- Stop MailScanner and the MTA (Postfix, Exim or Sendmail).
+- Stop MailScanner and the MTA (Exim, Postfix or Sendmail).

 - Move /var/www/html/mailscanner to /var/www/html/mailscanner-old and move the
   mailscanner directory from the tarball to /var/www/html/.